iStooge/partcomp-webseite/content/home/about.md

 # Order that this section appears on the page.
 weight: 15

-title: Was ist StudyBuddy?
+title: Was ist PartComp?

-subtitle: Ein Companion für die berufliche Weiterbildung
+subtitle: Ein intelligenter Companion Ansatz zur Unterstützung der Partizipation

 design:
   columns: "1"